chipsi007/wufuc/README.md

 ## Preface

 After reading [this article on gHacks](https://www.ghacks.net/2017/03/22/kb4012218-kb4012219-windows-update-processor-generation-detection/), I was inspired to look into these new rollup updates that Microsoft released on March 16.
-Among other things included in these updates, the changelog mentions the following:
+Among other things, the changelog mentions the following:

 > Enabled detection of processor generation and hardware support when PC tries to scan or download updates through Windows Update.

+This update marked the implementation of a [policy change](https://blogs.windows.com/windowsexperience/2016/01/15/windows-10-embracing-silicon-innovation/) they announced some time ago, where Microsoft stated that they would not be supporting Windows 7 or 8.1 on next-gen Intel, AMD and Qualcomm processors.

-Which is essentially a giant middle finger to anyone who dare not "upgrade" to the steaming pile of garbage known as Windows 10.
+This is essentially a giant middle finger to anyone who dare not "upgrade" to the steaming pile of garbage known as Windows 10.
+Especially considering the extended support periods for Windows 7 and 8.1 still have a few years left, and will be coming to a close in 2020 and 2024 respectively.

-There have even been people with Intel and AMD systems from 2015 who have allegedly been locked out of Windows Update because of these updates!
+There have even been people with older Intel and AMD systems who have been locked out of Windows Update because of these updates (see #7 and [this](https://answers.microsoft.com/en-us/windows/forum/windows8_1-update/amd-carrizo-ddr4-unsupported-hardware-message-on/f3fb2326-f413-41c9-a24b-7c14e6d51b0c?tab=question&status=AllReplies)).

 ## Bad Microsoft!